jmwhittaker/Framed/readme.md

 ## Framed

-Bolierplate project & toolchain for rapid prototyping with Framer.js
+Boilerplate project & toolchain for rapid prototyping with Framer.js

 Contains all you need to get up and running with a [http://framerjs.com/](Framer.js) project.